yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 >    > Regular expressions can not only find particular words, as you might be familiar with from regular text editors.
 >    > It is more powerful and can find particular patterns, for example, only capitalised words or all numbers.
 >    > In this step, we mostly delete unnecessary placeholders.
 >    > The first pattern we want to find is `\r`.
 It catches a specific form of invisible linebreaks that would create unwanted gaps in the comparison later.
-We delete those by leaving the optional "Replace with" field blank.
+>    > We delete those by leaving the optional "Replace with" field blank.
+>    > The additional sed commands before replacement `:a;N;$!ba;` catch all blank spaces with this tool.
+>    > It is necessary only once to ensure that particular end-of-line characters are removed consistently.
 >    > Similarly, `\n` marks linebreaks.
 We also delete those by leaving the optional "Replace with" field blank.
 >    > The next expression we search for is `\s`.
 Those are spaces as you see them between words on your computer.
 We delete those.
 >    > As a result, there are no gaps in our text anymore.